WALLS OF DUBROVNIK HISTORY

 History of the City walls

-The main attraction of Old Town Dubrovnik (the City) apart from its old monasteries and beautiful palaces are the ancient City walls with its intricate and complex system of forts, bastions, casemates, towers and detached forts.
+The City Walls are the main attraction of Old Town Dubrovnik with the complex system of forts, casemates, bastions, towers, and detached forts.

 History of the City gates

 Walls of Dubrovnik were built in the 13th century.
 During the 15th century were built 15 towers as a part of the city walls, some of them are preserved until today.
 There used to be four gates leading into The City of Dubrovnik: the Pile Gate, The Ploce Gate, the Peskarija Gate and the Ponta Gate.
 Buža Gate was opened in the northern part of the Walls in 1908 during the Austrian rule.